kriszyp/lmdb-js/README.md

 * `string` - All values should be strings and stored by encoding with UTF-8.
 Values are returned as strings from `get`.
 * `binary` - Values are returned as (Node) buffer objects, representing the raw binary data.
 Note that creating buffer objects in NodeJS has some overhead and while this is fast and valuable direct storage of binary data, the data encodings provides faster and more optimized process for serializing and deserializing structured data.
 * `ordered-binary` - Use the same encoding as the default encoding for keys, which serializes any JS primitive value with consistent ordering.
 This is primarily useful in `dupSort` stores where data values are ordered, and having consistent key and value ordering is helpful.

+In addition, you can use `asBinary` to directly store a buffer or Uint8Array as a value, bypassing any encoding.

 ### Keys
 When using the various APIs, keys can be any JS primitive (string, number, boolean, symbol), an array of primitives, or a Buffer.
 Using the default `ordered-binary` conversion, primitives are translated to binary keys used by LMDB in such a way that consistent ordering is preserved.
 Numbers are ordered naturally, which come before strings, which are ordered lexically.
 The keys are stored with type information preserved.
 The `getRange`operations that return a set of entries will return entries with the original JS primitive values for the keys.
 If arrays are used as keys, they are ordering by first value in the array, with each subsequent element being a tie-breaker.
 Numbers are stored as doubles, with reversal of sign bit for proper ordering plus type information, so any JS number can be used as a key.
 For example, here are the order of some different keys: